| | |

 Here are 10 reasons why I consider that Marrakech should be on your travel list and why after you will visit you will definitely want to return.

-1. The Mesmerising Medina – A Sensory Overload
+1. The Mesmerising Medina of Marrakech

 Walking the streets of Marrakech Medina